codecentric/cassandra-vagrant-ansible-aws/README.md

 - Add the `dummy` aws box, the concrete config is done in the `Vagrantfile` and config: `vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box`

 Configure your desired cluster topology as well as AWS credentials in the aws-config.yml.template and rename it to aws-config.yml.

+## What do you get

+- DataStax OpsCenter node username "admin" and password "admin"

+## TODO

+- DataStax client and OpsCenter node
+- Authentication setup provisioning